bingoshade/cryptocs/README.md

 ## Introduction

 This project provides a simple Python script to encrypt and decrypt files using the Fernet encryption library.
-Fernet is an implementation of symmetric (also known as "shared secret") authenticated cryptography, making it suitable for encrypting and decrypting files securely.
+Fernet is an implementation of symmetric (also known as "shared secret") authenticated cryptography, making it suitable for encrypting and decrypting files securely

 ## Prerequisites